 Who can ask for flexible working?

-You’re entitled to request flexible working for any reason - not just due to being a parent or having someone else to look after (Gov.uk, 2019).
+You’re entitled to request flexible working for any reason - not just due to being a parent or having someone else to look after (Gov.uk, no date).

 To be eligible though, you must:

-- have been employer by your employer for at least 26 weeks, and
+- have been employed by your employer for at least 26 weeks,

-- only have made one request in the last 12-month period (whether it was granted or refused).
+- have not made a request in the last 12-month period (whether it was granted or refused).

 Remember, the right to request flexible working doesn’t give you a right to get a yes.
-But it does mean that your employer has to properly consider flexible working as an option for you and can only refuse if there is a good business reason (Acas, 2019).
+But it does mean that your employer has to properly consider flexible working as an option for you, has to make a decision within three months and can only refuse if there is a good business reason (Acas, 2020; Gov.uk, no date).